o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 *Toolbox Worker*

-Most of the interactivity bewteen the client and server is managed with the socket connection.
+Most of the interactivity bewteen the client and server is managed with websocket connections.
 To demonstrate the common workflow we want to present some code snippets which are responsible for toggling the worker functions.

 On the server side, listerners are waiting for specific message indicators and executes different functions based on the data which was sent.
 The snippet shows two listeners.
 One for sending the current worker status and one for starting and stopping them.
  ```